Welcome to my Introduction to Knitting!

 I would suggest that you purchase one set of straight (single-pointed) needles and one set of circular needles to start with.
 I found circular needles a little intimidating at first because I’d only actually seen people knitting with straight needles before, but don’t worry, they’re friendly really!

-You can choose needles in any material (bamboo, wood, metal, plastic), and if you can afford to then I would suggest buying 4 sets of straight needles – one in each material – so that you can test them all out yourself.
+You can choose needles in any material (bamboo, wood, metal, plastic), and if you can afford to, I would suggest that you buy 4 sets of straight needles – one in each material – so that you can test them all out yourself.
 I have used all four types and I’ve now decided to stick to wood most of the time, although I don’t dislike using any type.
 You’ll soon get to know what you personally prefer.

 As for the cable length on the circular needles; I’d go for a 60cm (24”) cable personally as it’s a common size.